Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 ## Pointer Section

 In the event of one using RGW that is not Multitech Conduit, please make sure that you verify the [Post Sanity check] for your RGW.
-Once verified, Next section to follow : [GW Setup]
+Once verified, Next section to follow : [Install NS and AS]

 If you are using Multitech mDot and you have verified accessing the ED by following the page, Next section to follow : [Install NS and AS]

  * In any case, If you want to go back to the [Readme Page]
  * In any case, If you want to go back to the [Architecture page]
  * In any case, If you want to go back to the [Setting up the End-Device]
- * In any case, If you want to go back to the [GW Setup]

 ## Footnotes